AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 to be transformed.
 We then instantiate our previously defined function that computes basis vectors and then "call" it with the position and velocity arguments defined inside our new function.
-Calling the already instantiated function can be accomplished by passing the provided, correctly sized function, to the :code:`()` call operator the same way we do for real number arguments.
+Calling the already instantiated function can be accomplished by passing other VectorFunctions, to the :code:`()` call operator the same way we do for real number arguments.
 In this case, providing the contiguous segment of size 6 :code:`RV`, is the most efficient way to the define the expression.
-However, if this were not the case, we could also the other call signatures shown.
-We can provide two separate functions, in this case :code:`R` and :code:`V` either as individual arguments or grouped together in a python list.
+However, if this were not the case, we could also use the other call signatures shown.
+We can provide two separate functions, in this case :code:`R` and :code:`V`, either as individual arguments or grouped together in a python list.
 These will be implicitly stacked using the same rules governing :code:`vf.stack` and then forwarded to the function.